openmindculture/react-dataviz-demo/README.md

 > - Custom Tooltips: Customize the look and content of the tooltips for a richer user experience.
 > - Loading & Error States: Show a loading spinner while fetching data and an error message if the API call fails.

-### Why AI Coding Assistants Struggle

-My developer experience with JetBrains AI, Copilot, and Windsurf seems to be very common and highlights the current limitations of AI code assistants, especially when dealing with real-world, complex development scenarios.
-LLMs are powerful pattern matchers, but they struggle with deep contextual understanding in the way a human developer does.
-They don't inherently understand business logic, architectural decisions made years ago, or the implicit knowledge of developer teams or communities.
-Global variables, hooks and actions might be too implicit to understand.
-Global CSS is notoriously difficult for even humans to manage because changes in one place can have unintended side effects everywhere.
-An AI sees a CSS rule but doesn't "know" which parts of the HTML it's supposed to affect or what the intended visual outcome is.

-Even tools like Windsurf that aim for "project-wide understanding" still rely on techniques like embedding and retrieval that can miss crucial nuances in a messy, older codebase.

-Modern TypeScript applications, especially those built with frameworks like React, Angular, or Vue, tend to be more modular, use clear component structures, and follow more consistent patterns (e.g., explicit imports, type definitions).
-This structure makes it much easier for an AI to parse, understand relationships, and generate coherent code.
-The code is often "cleaner" and closer to the patterns the AI was heavily trained on.

-Copilot and Windsurf generating "faulty code which is hard to fix" is a direct result of overconfidently not knowing what they don't know.
-The AI might provide a syntactically correct snippet, but it doesn't fit the actual logic, it uses non-existent methods (hallucinations), or it introduces subtle bugs because it misinterpreted the intent or the wider system.
-Current AI assistants primarily operate on static code.
-They don't run the code, observe its behavior, or interact with a debugger.
-They can't see stack traces, variable values at runtime, or how data flows through a live application.

-AI models are only as good as the data they're trained on.
-If the training data contains problematic, outdated, or insecure code, the AI might perpetuate those issues.
-Public codebases, while vast, also contain a lot of imperfect code.

 ### Jetbrains AI

 Jetbrains AI can generate unit tests and find problems in existing code.
 It is supposed to help understand complex code sections and generate documentation.